atahani/reactjs-unsplash/README.md

 ![Create New Collection Dialog](images/create-new-collection.png)
 ![Add Image to Collections Dialog](images/add-image-to-collections.png)

-## Some Libraries that have been used.
+## Some Libraries that have been used

 #### Flow